 Without volunteers, AHAG would be unable to fulfil its objectives and therefore the time and skills volunteers are willing to donate are invaluable to the charity.
 Occasionally we do ask volunteers if they are able to work an unscheduled shift as sometimes circumstances mean that we do not have the required number of staff to complete the team but we do understand that volunteers have other commitments.
 (Please note you must be at least 18 years old to volunteer with us.)

-If you are interested in volunteering please contact Michelle at email@example.com.
-She will be able to give you more information and arrange an informal meeting.
+If you are interested in volunteering please contact Karen at email@example.com.
+She will be able to give you more information.

 All volunteers undertake a six week induction, being paired with an experienced member of the team during this period.
 Ongoing training is also provided on site or at external courses.

 We understand the challenges involved with working with vulnerable people in stressful situations and seek to recruit personnel who can remain calm and objective and are able to cope under pressure.
 Staff must always maintain professional relationships with clients who may have addiction, offending or mental health problems.
 We therefore wish to recruit volunteers who can demonstrate that they possess the following experience and personal qualities:

 - experience of working in challenging situations

 - good communication and interpersonal skills

 - willingness to undertake reasonable duties as directed